danielcbit/apcctrl/doc/manual/manual.rst

 but not serious.
 On the other hand, some of those UPSes now have no battery charge information ``BCHARGE``.
-If ``BCHARGE`` is zero in your listing and you are running a Smart or a USB UPS, then you will have to set the ``BATTERYLEVEL`` directive in your apcupsd.conf file to -1.
+If ``BCHARGE`` is zero in your listing and you are running a Smart or a USB UPS, then you will have to set the ``BATTERYLEVEL`` directive in your apcctrl.conf file to -1.

 If you see a message to the effect of: